Available to study at:

 Why should I study this subject?

-The Visual Arts department at New College offers students the opportunity to be creative and develop their independent working skills in an exciting and supportive environment.
-The BTEC Photography course is a highly practical introduction to the subject where you will be introduced to a variety of techniques and produce industry standard, exciting and creative photographic work.
-As the course progresses you will have the opportunity to work more independently, write your own projects and specialise in areas of photography that interest you the most.
+The BTEC Photography course is a highly practical introduction to the subject where you will be introduced to a variety of techniques and produce industry standard, creative photographic work.
+The Visual Arts department at New College offers students the opportunity to be creative and develop their independent photographic skills in an exciting and supportive environment.
+As the course progresses you will have the opportunity to work more independently and will be able to specialise in areas of photography that interest you the most.

 What will I study?

 • Composition: How to frame an image and create visually exciting photographs

 • Digital photography: The functions of a digital camera

 • Digital manipulation: Use of Adobe applications to correct and alter images

 • Darkroom photography: How to take photographs using traditional film cameras and how to develop and print photographs

 • Studio practice: Portrait photography and lighting techniques

 • Location photography: How to take photographs in a variety of different environments